eirikeg1/Study-Notes/IN4120 - Søketeknologi/Week 6 - Vector space and Efficient scoring.md

 * Call this the **champion list** for $t$
 * Note that _r_ has to be chosen at index build time, so it's possible that $r>k$
 * At query time, only compute scores for docs in the champion list of some query term
+* Improves efficiency of query processing
+* Gives bigger benefits in large-scale search systems
+* Usually used with **TAAT**

 ## Static quality score